0

 Recently Updated

-Use Pythagoras' Theorem to help find all of the measurements of these right angles triangles.
-So far this activity has been accessed 104 times and 8 Transum Trophies have been awarded for completing it.
+Find the missing numbers in these triangular, self-checking puzzles and discover the wonders of these fascinating structures.
+So far this activity has been accessed 69382 times and 9085 Transum Trophies have been awarded for completing it.

 This game is adapted from code created by Gabriele Cirulli (http://gabrielecirulli.com) based on 1024 by Veewo Studio and conceptually similar to Threes by Asher Vollmer.
 The details of the copyright notice can be seen here.